jscott65/snowglobes/README.md

 ```
 ./configure --prefix=GLB_DIR
+make
+make install
+export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:GLB_DIR
 ```
  to direct where to save the library.

- Then, the remaining steps are the same as above.
- REMEMBER to set the LD_LIBRARY_PATH environment variable to include GLB_DIR, otherwise the globes lib will not be found at runtime.
+ REMEMBER to set LD_LIBRARY_PATH  to include GLB_DIR, otherwise the globes lib will not be found at runtime.

 ### Installing